ProgressAce/Grocery-Grab/README.md

 Access the API: The API will be available at http://127.0.0.1:5000.

+API Documentation
+To view the API documentation, you can visit this link, https://documenter.getpostman.com/view/37979121/2sAXjKZXac for a guide on the available endpoints and their request/response formats.

 ## Testing

 Run tests using pytest to ensure all functionalities work as expected: